x4n4th/LogToSplunk/README.md

 3. Place the LogToSplunk.jar file within the plugins directory of your Spigot Minecraft server.
 4. Start the Minecraft server to generate the ./plugins/LogToSplunk directory, configuration file, and items file.
 5. Stop the Minecraft server.
 6. Edit the LogToSplunk.properties configuration file.

+> Read the comments in the configuration file.
+You must set splunk.craft.plugin.configured=true for the plugin to load

 ## Known Issues